erfanmousavi-dev/PDownloader/README.md

 on your keyboard.

-2. Paste your download link(s) into the input box.
+2. Paste your download link or links into the input box.

 You can add multiple links separated by: